Weyl invariant $E_8$ Jacobi forms: The ring of W(E8) -invariant Jacobi forms

-\begin{proof} We denote the rank of $J_{*,E_8,t}^{\w ,W(E_8)}$ over $M_*$ by $R(t)$.
-It is sufficient to show $R(t)=r(t)$ in order to prove the theorem.
 On the one hand, the nine Jacobi forms $A_i$ and $B_j$ are algebraically independent over $M_*$.
-In fact, using the nine Jacobi forms $\alpha_{k,t}$ in \cite[Appendix A.2]{Sa1} and \cite[pages 11, 19]{Sa2}, we can construct nine $W(E_8)$-invariant weak Jacobi forms as polynomials in $A_i$ and $B_j$ over $M_*$: one Jacobi form of index 1 with $q^0$-term $1$, two Jacobi forms of index $2$ with $q^0$-terms $\orb(w_1)$ and $\orb(w_8)$ respectively, two Jacobi forms of index $3$ with $q^0$-terms $\orb(w_2)$ and $\orb(w_7)$ respectively, two Jacobi forms of index $4$ with $q^0$-terms $\orb(w_3)$ and $\orb(w_6)$ respectively, one Jacobi form of index $5$ with $q^0$-term $\orb(w_5)$, one Jacobi form of index $6$ with $q^0$-term $\orb(w_4)$.
-Since $\orb(w_i)$, $1\leq i \leq 8$, are algebraically independent over $\CC$, we conclude that these nine weak Jacobi forms are algebraically independent over $M_*$.
-Therefore the nine Jacobi forms $A_i$ and $B_j$ are also algebraically independent over $M_*$.
-This fact yields $R(t)\geq r(t)$.
-On the other hand, Lemma \ref{lem2} below gives $R(t)\leq r(t)$.
-Then the proof is completed. \end{proof}
+Sakai constructed nine meromorphic Jacobi forms $\alpha_{k,t}$ in \cite[Appendix A.2]{Sa1} and \cite[\S 3.2 and page 74]{Sa2} whose $q^0$-terms involve the eight fundamental Weyl orbits $\orb(w_i)$.
+For each $\alpha_{k,t}$, we multiply it by a certain power of $E_4$ to cancel the pole.
+In this way, we get a weak Jacobi form $\widehat{\alpha}_{k,t}$ whose $q^0$-term is the same as that of $\alpha_{k,t}$.
+By considering the polynomial combinations of these $\widehat{\alpha}_{k,t}$ over $M_*$, we can construct nine basic $W(E_8)$-invariant weak Jacobi forms whose $q^0$-term is a single fundamental Weyl orbit: one Jacobi form of index 1 with $q^0$-term $1$; two Jacobi forms of index $2$ with $q^0$-terms $\orb(w_1)$ and $\orb(w_8)$ respectively; two Jacobi forms of index $3$ with $q^0$-terms $\orb(w_2)$ and $\orb(w_7)$ respectively; two Jacobi forms of index $4$ with $q^0$-terms $\orb(w_3)$ and $\orb(w_6)$ respectively; one Jacobi form of index $5$ with $q^0$-term $\orb(w_5)$; one Jacobi form of index $6$ with $q^0$-term $\orb(w_4)$.
+For example, the index one and index two Jacobi forms can be constructed as follows: